rserial/spinsolveproc/CONTRIBUTING.md

 ### Python Code Style

-All Python code is linted with [Flake8](https://github.com/PyCQA/flake8) and formated with [Isort](https://github.com/PyCQA/isort) and [Black](https://github.com/psf/black).
+All Python code is linted with [Ruff](https://github.com/astral-sh/ruff) and formated with [Isort](https://github.com/PyCQA/isort) and [Black](https://github.com/psf/black).
 You can execute `inv[oke] lint` and `inv[oke] format`.

 ## Additional Notes

-If you have any question feel free to contact us at raquel.serial@tuhh.de.
+If you have any question feel free to contact us at @rserial.